bart-turczynski/spoonkeyworks/src/reddit-answers/privacy.md

 ---
 layout: base.njk
-title: Spoonkey Works
+title: Privacy Policy - Reddit Answers
 ---

 # Privacy Policy

-Last updated: May 28, 2024
+Last updated: May 28, 2025

-Reddit Answers Saver (the “Extension”) is a browser add-on that helps you capture the structured content shown on Reddit’s `/answers/` pages and save it to a JSON file on your device.
+Reddit Answers (the “Extension”) is a browser add-on that helps you capture the structured content shown on Reddit’s `/answers/` pages and save it to a JSON file on your device.
 This Privacy Policy explains what information the Extension accesses, how that information is used, and the choices you have.

 ## Information We Access